Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/scraping.md

 ## Generic integration

 The `@siteimprove/alfa-dom/native` package provides a `Native.fromNode` function that can be used to convert any document object into an Alfa document (and page).
 It can, notably, be used inside an actual browser (e.g. as part of a script or extension) or injected into a headless browser by whichever means the browser automation tool provides for this.
-See the [Selenium](#selenium) example for some detailed usage.
+See the [Selenium](#selenium) integration for some example usage.